Skip to main content

 Every road segment has an implied set of access restrictions defined by its road class and local rules, norms, and customs.
 (The Overture transportation schema does not specify these implied access restrictions, which are left to the specific application to resolve.)

 The implied access restrictions may be modified for the road segment as a whole by providing an explicit value for the property access_restrictions.
-(Access restrictions may also be specified at the level of individual lanes, as explained elsewhere.)

 It is technically possible to specify a blanket access grant or refusal of access applying to everyone and everything; but where, as is typical, a more precise outcome is needed, one or more rules will be used to specify access restrictions.
 As with all rule-based properties, if no rule matches the specific facts, then the default restrictions for the road class govern.